Timajh Parker-Rivera: Professional career

 As a rookie with Fajardo, Parker-Rivera played in five games, and averaged 6.6 points per game and 9.6 rebounds per game in 27 minutes per game.
 The following year, the team was relocated to Carolina under the same management.
 In his second season he played in 30 games and averaged 10.8 points per game and 9.3 rebounds per game in 29 minutes per game.

 In the off-season, he was traded to Grises de Humacao for the first overall pick in the 2022 BSN draft, which became Tremont Waters.

 In November 2022, Parker-Rivera was on the roster of Burundian club Urunani in the 2023 Road to BAL.

-National Team career
+National team career

-He has represented Puerto Rico internationally.

-In the pre-trials for the Tokyo Olympics 2020, Parker-Rivera was selected for the team in Serbia.
+Parker-Rivera has represented Puerto Rico internationally.
+In the pre-trials for the Tokyo Olympics 2020, he was selected for the team in Serbia.
 He averaged 1.5 points per game and 3.5 rebounds per game in 16.9 minutes per game.

 In the 2022 FIBA World Cup qualifiers, Parker-Rivera played all three games, averaging 16.3 minutes per game.
 He contributed 2.7 points per game and 3.3 rebounds per game.